haoshengzheng/exotic-options-pricing/docs/MC_convergence.md

 | 0.002                   | ~14%                |
 | 0.001                   | ~3%                 |

-Smaller $\epsilon$ fits the true cliff more closely and shrinks the error — so why not use 0.001 or even smaller numbers?
-Because the Carr-Madan replication weights scale as $1/\epsilon$: halving $\epsilon$ doubles the vanilla positions.
-Too small and two problems appear — floating- point cancellation from subtracting large, nearly-equal vanilla values, and replication legs so large they are dominated by bid-ask cost and unexecutable in practice. $\epsilon$  = 0.002 is the compromise: the smoothing error is small in the product's actual trading region (0.25% at the strike), while the replication weights stay bounded and the hedge stays realistic.
+Smaller $\epsilon$ fits the true cliff more closely and shrinks the pricing error monotonically — so the natural question is why not push $\epsilon$ arbitrarily small.

+The real bound is hedgeability, specifically gamma near B. The smoothing ramp has width $B\cdot\epsilon$.
+As $\epsilon$ shrinks the gamma peak is squeezed into an ever-narrower spot band: its height roughly saturates, but its slope (speed,
+$\partial{\Gamma}/\partial{S} $) keeps steepening, so the change of delta is unstable around B.
+At real trading notionals — thousands to tens of thousands of times the unit position — that sharp delta becomes enormous, abrupt rebalancing demand right at the boundary.
+So there is a genuine trade-off between pricing accuracy and a hedgeable boundary.
+Where to sit on that trade-off is a desk decision that depends on real notional and transaction costs, not something this convergence study alone settles;
+$\epsilon$ = 0.002 is the value used here, with a distortion band of only 0.2% of B.
 ---

 ## Why the knock-out does not diverge as much